20 Essential Built-In Nodejs Modules - You Can't Miss!

 os

-The os module provides a number of operating system-related utility methods and properties.
+module provides a number of operating system-related utility methods and properties.

 It allows you to access information about the operating system, such as the hostname, platform, architecture, and available memory.
 This module is useful for applications that need to adapt based on the environment they are running in or need to provide system-level information and diagnostics.